 - A. The provisions addressing tuition reimbursement are set forth in the OCFA Standard Operating Procedures (SOP) HR.02.09.
-The maximum reimbursement an employee can receive through the program for any one fiscal year is \$2,000.00. - 1.
-The parties agree that tuition reimbursement includes the Spanish Immersion Program offered in connection with the University of California, San Diego (UCSD).
+The maximum reimbursement an employee can receive through the program for any one fiscal year is \$2,000.00.
+This amount is inclusive of any other tuition reimbursement (e.g., if in another bargaining unit) an employee may have received during a fiscal year. - The parties agree that tuition reimbursement includes the Spanish Immersion Program offered in connection with the University of California, San Diego (UCSD).
 Specifically, the program that is offered through the Center of Languages in Ensenada, Mexico. - a.
 Reimbursement under this program includes tuition, books, registration, laboratory and application fees for the UCSD extension credit.
 Fees for travel, food and other items that are specifically excluded in the OCFA's tuition reimbursement SOP (HR 02.09) are excluded from reimbursement under this program.